Calyxium/Calyxium/README.md

 - `let x: int = 10;` Declares a variable `x` and assigns it the value of `int 10`.
 - `if (condition) { ... };`: Executes a block of code if the condition is true.

-For a more indepth tutorial, refer to the [official documentation](https://calyxium.cc/docs)
+For a more in-depth tutorial, refer to the [official documentation](https://calyxium.cc/docs)

 ## Examples
 Here are some examples to help you get started with Calyxium: